influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ### `influx write` skip-header parsing

-The `write` command no longer supports `--skipHeader` as short-hand for `--skipHeader 1`.
+To simplify the CLI parser, the `write` command no longer supports `--skipHeader` as short-hand for `--skipHeader 1`.
-This change was made to simplify our CLI parser.

 ### Stricter input validation for `influx template` commands